RELAY ERROR

 OpenEVSE Contactor Drive or Feedback Fault

-Display shows 'RELAY ERROR', EVSE cannot energize output even though contactor is not welded.
+The display shows 'RELAY ERROR'; the EVSE cannot energize the output even though the contactor is not welded.

 Advertisements